tomi-vanek/microts/README.md

 ## OpenAPI / Swagger schema authoring

-Microservice is declared with OpenAPI (Swagger) `swagger.yaml` file with API definition - you can use Swgger editor for schema definition.
+Microservice is declared with OpenAPI 2.0 (Swagger) `swagger.yaml` schema with API definition - you can use Swgger editor for schema definition.
 This design step is crucial for further quality and usage simplicity of the new API.
 Design is best made in discussion.
-Ti may be useful to author the schema with [Online Swagger Editor](https://editor.swagger.io/).
+It may be useful to author the schema with [Online Swagger Editor](https://editor.swagger.io/).

-For cloud deployments code generator generates code for health check, if in schema is defined `GET /health` action.
+For cloud deployments code generator generates code for health check, if in schema is defined action `GET /health`.

+## Generator code from GitHub

+1. Download the generator with `git clone https://github.com/tomi-vanek/openapi-micro-ts.git` and go to project repository with `cd microts`
+1. Download generator dependencies and tools with `npm i`.
+1. Register the tool in local NPM with `npm link` command, so you can use it from command line in any directory with command `microts`.

 ## Generator in detail